Home | Newsletter | Events & Meetings | Contact

 - Construction Expected to Begin Soon on #NewtownPA Wawa

-The following are the Top 5 viewed videos in August 2025.
-Click on video image or link below the image to see the video.
+In December 2025, there were 124 views of videos on my "Newtown's Voice" Youtube channel.
+The following are the Top 5 most important – in my view – videos viewed in December, 2025.
+Click on the video image or link below the image to see the video.

 |